 Before the Beckley’s

 Elsewhere, it is recorded that Capt.
-Francis Evatt and the other officers of the Royal Garrison Company was granted property at Chelsea in 1815 but was sold in 1821 to JD Ward.
+Francis Evatt and the other officers of the Royal Garrison Company were granted property at Chelsea in 1815 but in 1821 it was sold to J.D.
+Ward.
 When Evatt relinquished the Draaifontein property cannot be established.

 In 1842, the Draaifontein property was transferred to Ignatius Stephanus Ferreira.
-The first reference to Flanagan being involved with this property was in 1852 when it is recorded that IS Ferreira and Rodger Flanagan held the property.
-A year later in 1853, it was sold by auction by the auctioneers Armstrong & Co for the account of Thomas Flanagan in the insolvent account of James Joseph Flanagan.
-IS Ferreira must have still been residing on the farm as it is recorded that in 1865, he shot a buffalo cow on the farm.
+The first reference to Flanagan being involved with this property was in 1852 when it is recorded that I.S.
+Ferreira and Rodger Flanagan held the property.
+A year later in 1853, it was sold on auction by the auctioneers Armstrong & Co for the account of Thomas Flanagan in the insolvent account of James Joseph Flanagan.
+I.S.
+Ferreira must have still been residing on the farm as it is recorded that in 1865, he shot a buffalo cow on the farm.

 But when was this house constructed?
 According to Michelle Beckley, “the Beckley family were always under the impression that the farmhouse was built round about 1815, when Captain Francis Evatt was the owner, but they have recently discovered that Rietfontein house, a similar structure, was already built when Lichtenstein travelled up from Cape Town in 1803”.
 Furthermore she makes the startling admission that “We are now of the opinion that Rietfontein, Buffelsfontein and Draaifontein houses were all built round about the same time and by the same builder, as the tops of the door-frames all lean to one side, which leads us to believe that the builder’s spirit level was out i.e. not so level !!!
 It would be safe to say that this house was built in the early 1800’s.”